mile-ignjatovic/adobe-sign-test/README.md

     Starts npm run less-watch and npm run start and json-server on port 3001 concurently.
     !If you run this script you should not run npm start and, run less-watch and json-server!

+### This is it... below are just details about each specific script

 ### `npm run less-watch`

 Runs less-watch-compiler to automaticaly compile less files to xxx.module.css